References

 Future Research Directions

-This project opens several lines of inquiry that I hope to pursue, and that I invite other researchers to take up.
+This project opens several lines of inquiry that I hope to pursue and invite other researchers to take up.
 These are offered as provisional directions, grounded in what the thirty days of field inquiry surfaced.

 • Alonetude across the lifespan.
 How does the capacity for intentional solitude shift across developmental stages?
 What conditions support its cultivation in adolescence, mid-life, and late life?

 • Alonetude and gender.
-Women’s access to alonetude is shaped by caregiving labour, domestic expectation, and internalised performance.
+Women’s access to alonetude is shaped by caregiving labour, domestic expectation, and internalized performance.
 A feminist inquiry into gendered barriers to intentional solitude is warranted.

-• Institutional recovery and somatic healing.
-What does recovery from institutional harm look like somatically?
-This project documented one trajectory; comparative and longitudinal study would deepen the framework.
+• Institutional recovery and body-based healing.
+What does recovery from institutional harm look like in the body?
+This project documented one trajectory; a comparative and longitudinal study would deepen the framework.

 • Precarious academic labour and psychological safety.
 The link between sessional employment structures and psychological harm in higher education requires systematic empirical attention, particularly in the Canadian context.